pactus-project/pactus/docs/releasing.md

 ## 10. Bump the Version

 Update the version inside [version.go](../version/version.go) and add `beta` to the `meta` field.
-Additionally, update the [patching](./patching.md) document.
+Additionally, update version in the [patching](./patching.md) document.
 If this is a major release, update the version inside this document in step 3.

 Create a new PR against the base branch: